konthon/restaurant-queue/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+Note: This is for development purpose only
+To start the emulator of Firebase, use `firebase emulators:start`.
+It will run on [http://localhost:4000](http://localhost:4000) to debug.
+If you has no firebase commmand, try to install by `yarn global add firebase-tools` and then login with `firebase login` and lastly, `firebase init` with database option.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.\